-Loss of endothelial cells can happen after Visian ICL surgery.
-Before your surgery, you will have an eye exam that will help your doctor decide if you are a candidate for Visian ICL surgery.
-Patients implanted with the Visian ICL experience some loss of endothelial cells and a continuing loss of endothelial cells over time that is greater than that expected from aging.
-Amount of loss varies, but 11% of those checked at 5 -7 years from surgery had more than 30% endothelial cell loss.
-If loss reaches a critical level, there could be a build-up of fluid or swelling of the cornea (corneal edema).
-Corneal edema may require that your cornea be removed and replaced (corneal transplantation).
+Loss of endothelial cells can happen after Visian Toric ICL surgery.
+Before your surgery, you will have an eye exam that will help your doctor decide if you are a candidate for Visian Toric ICL surgery.
+Patients implanted with the Visian Toric ICL experience some loss of endothelial cells and a continuing loss of endothelial cells over time that is greater than that expected from aging.